-The intention of this is to prevent drivers who have had a hackney carriage or PHV licence revoked, or an application for one refused, going to another authority to dishonestly secure a licence by failing to disclose their previous licensing history.
+The intention of this is to prevent drivers who have had a hackney carriage or private hire licence revoked, or an application for one refused, going to another authority to dishonestly secure a licence by failing to disclose their previous licensing history.

-Instances of drivers doing this in the past have undermined public confidence in the hackney carriage and PHV trade and licensing authorities.
-The purpose of the NR3 initiative is therefore to provide a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or PHV licence revoked or an application for one refused.
+Instances of drivers doing this in the past have undermined public confidence in the hackney carriage and private hire trade and licensing authorities.
+The purpose of the NR3 initiative is therefore to provide a mechanism for licensing authorities to share details of individuals who have had a hackney carriage or private hire licence revoked or an application for one refused.